sverweij/dependency-cruiser/doc/cli.md

 If you're a webpack user and you have a `resolve` key in your webpack config you probably already know what happens with this.
-If not (or if you're curious; see the [webpack resolve](https://webpack.js.org/configuration/resolve/) documentation for details.
+If not (or if you're curious) see the [webpack resolve](https://webpack.js.org/configuration/resolve/) documentation for details.

 ### arguments